bjsi/open-plan/README.md

 A flexible daily planner that uses Google Calendar as its backend

+# How to Run

+- `git clone` this repository.
+- Run `yarn install` in project root.
+- Create .env files in the client and server folders.
+- Run `yarn start` in the project root.

 # Ideas

 - Use FullCalendar DayView for the calendar view, can use the premium version for free if this project is FOSS